Tarmean/tarmean.github.io/OpenRec.md

    )
 ```

-Because we recurse first this is a bottom-up transformation: We transform the sub-expressions first before applying these rules.
+We recurse first, so this is a bottom-up transformation: We transform all sub-expressions before applying the rules.
 By abstracting over an applicative, queries are just a special kind of transform with a MonadWriter constraint.
 By using the `this` pointer explicitely we can even add ad-hoc changes the recursion order: